treebohotels/Flask-Wired/README.md

 ### How do I get set up? ###

 * Summary of set up
-	1. pip install flagon
+	1. pip install Flask-Wired
 	2. configure the extensions in settings.py as usual.
-	3. follow documentation for additional keys supported by Flagon.
+	3. follow documentation for additional keys supported by Flask-Wired.
-	4. Keep Flagon version upto date with latest & greatest.
+	4. Keep Flask-Wired version upto date with latest & greatest.
 Note: Do not add direct dependency to Flask in your project directly.
 * Configuration
-Additional keys supported in settings.py by Flagon:
+Additional keys supported in settings.py by Flask-Wired:
 	1. BLUEPRINTS
 * Dependencies
 	1. flask